ycx12341/1D-sim-res-revisit-2022/ABC BCD revisit 2022/CV 1 data simulations/Dataset 1/ECM/README.md

 File **mean_var_obs.txt** contains the reference summary statistics.

-File **BCD_results_ecm.zip** contains all the Bhattacharyya distance results regarding the evaluations of the ECM density profile, written in .rds files.
+File **BCD_results_ecm_r1-3.zip** contains all the Bhattacharyya distance results regarding the evaluations of the ECM density profile, written in .rds files.

 Folder **ECM MDE** and **TC ECM MDE** have similar structures to this folder.